tobyoxborrow/ctf/seccon-2015/04-BestBank2/README.md

 To receive the flag, deposit a cheque in any bank account for at least $5000.
 Your own account only has $200.

+The restrictions of the bank website also prevent you from creating cheques for greater than $1000.

 Access to the ruby source code used by the bank to generate the cheques was provided.
 The HMAC's secret key is redacted from the source code.